Neoadjuvant and Adjuvant Dabrafenib and Trametinib in Patients with Clinical Stage III Melanoma (Combi-Neo)

 The goal of this clinical research study is to compare receiving the combination of dabrafenib and trametinib before surgery to having surgery alone in patients with melanoma.
 The safety of the study drug combination will also be studied.

-Disease Group: Melanoma
+Disease Group: Melanoma and other malignant neoplasms of skin

 Treatment Agent: Dabrafenib,Trametinib